Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Galarian Rapidash.md

 ---
 Ability1: Run Away
 Ability2: Pastel Veil
+Baby: 'No'
+BookImageName: HOME078G.png
+BookShinyImageName: HOME078G_s.png
 BoxSprite: SRD-BoxSprite-rapidash-galar.png
+DexCategory: Unique Horn Pokemonn
+DexDescription: Those with evil in their hearts will be disdained by this proud and beautiful Pokemon as it dashes on the air using its psychic power.
+It is said that only a true princess can mount a Galarian Rapidash.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 17
+  Feet: 5.6
+  Meters: 1.7
 HiddenAbility: Anticipation
 HomeSprite: SRD-HomeSprite-rapidash-galar.png
 Learnset: '[[SRD-Galarian Rapidash-Learnset]]'
 Legendary: 'No'
 Name: Galarian Rapidash
 Number: 78
+PrimaryEggGroup: Field
+SecondaryEggGroup: ''
 Sprite: rapidash-galar.png
 Type1: Psychic
 Type2: Fairy
+Weight:
+  Hectograms: 800
+  Kilograms: 80.0
+  Pounds: 176.4
 ---

 #PokeroleSRD/Pokedex